alexocode/talks/social/you-know-nothing/you-know-nothing.md

 - Probably lots of other things!

 ^
+Code: Only that?
+Or maybe more?

+^
-The point I'm trying to make, is this:
+The point I'm trying to make: Rarely only tech skills which we respect!

 ---
 [.background-color: #ffffff]